akien-mga/godot-old-wiki/community_roadmap.md

 ## Asset Sharing

 An asset store is not on the map in the short term (though anyone is free to create one).
-For a game engine to gain more widespread adoption nowadays it needs a way for the community to share their assets.
-From simple shaders to full blown game templates.
-From Godot side, we hope the new UI and plug-in system will allow to make this much easier, but a community website for this would be vital.
+For a game engine to gain more widespread adoption nowadays it needs a way for the community to share assets, from simple shaders to full blown game templates.

+We hope the new UI and plug-in system will allow to make this much easier, but a community website for this will be vital.
 Want to help with this?
 Let us know!

 ## Showcase Demos